 - Hold a valid pilots licence, which includes a valid Single Engine Piston (Land) rating

-- Meet the knowledge requirements for the grant of a EASA CPL (A)
+- Meet the knowledge requirements for the grant of a UK CAA CPL (A)

 - Have completed at least 10 hours instrument flight instruction of which up to 5 may be in a simulator.